ircv4-wg/spec-devel/drafts/03-metadata.md

 # Implicit subscriptions
 When joining a channel, an implicit subscription to all of its metadata keys is created, which behaves as if the `SUBSCRIBE` action was performed on all metadata keys.
 However, the user MUST NOT be subscribed to any privileged keys or keys they would not normally have access to; if they later gain privilege, an implicit subscription MUST be created.

-Clients MUST be able to unsubscribe from individual keys in a channel.
+Clients MUST be able to issue `UNSUBSCRIBE` actions from individual keys in a channel, unless such issuance would adversely affect the operation of the protocol or the client.
 If clients later so choose, they MUST be able to reissue a `SUBSCRIBE` action for keys they have previously unsubscribed from, with the usual semantics and limitations of the `SUBSCRIBE` action.

 Other implicit metadata updates MAY be created by servers, but servers SHOULD notify users of such subscriptions, unless these subscriptions are an integral part of features.

+# Semantics applying to all actions
+The following semantics are shared between all actions.

+## Errors
+Errors SHALL be signalled with the top-level `"success"` key set to `false`.

+Unsuccessful actions SHALL NOT have any effect on any keys, or retrieve any sensitive information.

+Servers MAY throttle metadata actions, if they so choose, but MUST report said throttling as an error.

+Servers MUST restrict actions on sensitive metadata, or metadata the user has no rights to perform the given action on.
+Servers MAY add additional restrictions.
+Servers MUST report all denials as errors.

+## Restrictions on keys and values
+Metadata keys MUST be strings.
+Metadata values MUST be strings, numbers, true, false, or an array containing strings.

+## Multiple keys and values in one action
+All actions MUST accept multiple metadata keys as an array of strings for the `"key"` element of the `"parameters"` object.
+If values are required for the given command, the value of the `"value"` element of the `"parameters"` object MUST be an array containing as many elements as the `"key"` array.
+Servers MUST assume each element of the key array corresponds to a value in the value array.

+Normal restrictions on values apply to each element in both arrays.
+The final effect MUST be the same as if the commands had been issued individually.

+## Target validity
+Unless otherwise specified, all targets SHALL be valid.

+When an array is passed, servers SHALL behave as if each key in the key array and its corresponding value in the value array are attempts to set values for the given keys.
+Servers MAY reply with arrays with multiple keys and values for such requests, but servers MUST report successful and unsuccessful actions on keys in a separate metadata frame with the `"id"` parameter set to the parameter sent by the client in the original request.

 # Security issues
 Sensitive metadata MUST be protected from unauthorised access by users and channels.